TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Detailed_Design_Processing_Unit/Detailed_Design_PU.md

 #### Microphone Communication

 The microphone connects to the PU via USB and supplies a continuous stream of digital audio samples [13].
-The Raspberry Pi enumerates USB audio devices as system recording devices, allowing application-level audio APIs to capture PCM (Pulse-code modulation) audio streams due to the pi having the prerequisite drivers [16].
+The Raspberry Pi enumerates USB audio devices as system recording devices, allowing application-level audio APIs to capture PCM (Pulse-code modulation) audio due to the system’s built-in audio drivers [16].
 These audio streams are then processed by vosk, which converts spoken input into textual commands for the game.
 Due to the microphone’s restricted range of movement, a USB extension cable (male to female) will be used to enable proper placement [17].

 ### Control Unit Communication